Social Isolation and the Loneliness Epidemic

 Recognizing this problem, the UK’s Prime Minister appointed a Minister for Loneliness in the beginning of 2018.
 Likewise, loneliness has become an increasing problem in many other European countries, perhaps most notably Italy and France.

 However, this is not just a “Western” problem.
 The South China Morning Post has a fascinating article on the economics of loneliness in countries like China and Japan.
 Again, pause and consider the fact that social isolation has sparked a multi-billion-dollar global “loneliness industry” (and yes, that industry is thriving here in the U.S. in case you were wondering).

 Separate research in both Korea and the ASEAN Countries (Vietnam, Philippines, Thailand, Malaysia, Myanmar, Cambodia and Indonesia) suggests that social isolation is a growing problem throughout most of East Asia.

 And this of course is just what I was able to find in English (which might help explain why I found far less information on Africa and South America).
-I do find it interesting that almost every article I found in researching this subject has been written in the last two to three years—we’re only at the tip of this iceberg it terms of research and understanding.
+I do find it interesting that almost every article I found in researching this subject has been written since 2016—we’re only at the tip of this iceberg in terms of research and understanding.